AllieGie/AllieGie/README.md

 - 👋 Hi, I’m Allie
-- 👀 I’m interested in making the world a better place and value kindness tremendously <3
+- 👀 I’m interested in building full-stack web-applications that improve the way we consume data.
 - 🌱 I’m currently learning REACT
 - 💞️ I’m looking to collaborate on OpenSource Projects
 - 📫 How to reach me: contactalliecastellanos@gmail.com